ansakhalid-01/ansakhalid-01/README.md

 ### 💼 About Me

-I’m a passionate frontend developer with expertise in React, TypeScript, and UI/UX design.
-I love creating clean, efficient code and seamless interfaces that work across devices.
+I am a dedicated frontend developer with strong expertise in React, TypeScript, and UI/UX design.
+I specialize in building clean, maintainable code and creating seamless, responsive interfaces optimized for performance across all devices.

 ---